SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 This enables you to define a subclass for which initialization cannot fail, even though initialization of the superclass is allowed to fail.

-Note that if you override a failable superclass initializer with a non-failable subclass initializer, the subclass initializer cannot delegate up to the superclass initializer.
+Note that if you override a failable superclass initializer with a nonfailable subclass initializer, the subclass initializer cannot delegate up to the superclass initializer.
-A non-failable initializer can never delegate to a failable initializer.
+A nonfailable initializer can never delegate to a failable initializer.

 ..
 QUESTION: is this last sentence strictly true if we take IUO initializers into account?

 .. note::

-   You can override a failable initializer with a non-failable initializer, but not the other way around.
+   You can override a failable initializer with a nonfailable initializer, but not the other way around.

 .. assertion:: youCannotOverrideANonFailableInitializerWithAFailableInitializer